Recipe: Carrot Cake Power Bites

-Place the sliced carrots in a medium (2-quart) saucepan, then cover them with water by an inch.
-Bring up to a boil over medium heat, then turn down to low and simmer until the carrots are fork-tender but not falling apart, about 10 minutes.
+Place the carrots in a medium saucepan, then cover them with water by 1 inch.
+Bring to a boil over medium heat, then turn down to low and simmer until the carrots are fork-tender but not falling apart, about 10 minutes.
 Drain in a colander and set aside to cool to room temperature.

-In the bowl of a food processor, combine the cooled carrots with the dates, almond butter, cinnamon, nutmeg, and salt.
-Process in one-second pulses until chopped dates are fully processed and incorporated into the dough, scraping down the sides of the bowl as needed.
+Place the cooled carrots, dates, almond butter, cinnamon, nutmeg, and salt in the bowl of a food processor fitted with the blade attachment.
+Process in 1-second pulses until chopped dates are fully processed and incorporated into the dough, scraping down the sides of the bowl as needed.

-Transfer the mixture from the food processor into a medium mixing bowl.
-Add 3/4 cup of the almond meal to the bowl and mix with a sturdy spoon or spatula, until just combined.
-Chill for at least two hours, or overnight, in the fridge.
+Transfer the mixture to a medium bowl.
+Add 3/4 cup of the almond meal and mix with a sturdy spoon or spatula until just combined.
+Refrigerate until set, at least 2 hours or overnight.

 When ready to roll the bites, make the icing.
-In a small mixing bowl, combine the powdered sugar with the ground vanilla beans and water.
-Stir until all of the powdered sugar is absorbed, forming a very thick, pasty icing.
-Transfer the icing to a sandwich bag.
+Place the powdered sugar, water, and vanilla in a small bowl and stir until all of the powdered sugar is absorbed, forming a very thick, pasty icing.
+Transfer to a resealable sandwich bag.
 Push the icing to one corner, squeeze out as much air as possible, and seal the bag closed.

-Line a baking sheet or large tray with wax paper.
-Place the remaining 3/4 cup of almond flour into a small bowl.
+Line a rimmed baking sheet with wax or parchment paper.
+Place the remaining 3/4 cup of almond flour in a small bowl.

 Once you have rolled all of the dough into power bites, drizzle the tops with icing: Snip off a tiny corner of the baggie, and squeeze the bag to dispense a thin squiggle of icing onto each power bite.

-Store the bites in the fridge, packed in single layers with sheets of wax paper in between.
+Storage: Store the bites in the fridge, packed in single layers with sheets of wax or parchment paper in between.
 Alternatively, freeze on the baking sheet and then transfer to a freezer container once solid.
 Bites will keep in the fridge for 3 to 5 days or frozen for 1 month.